-My research has focussed on the behavioural effects of interactions between citizens and political campaigns.
-This includes the effect of campaigns on political engagement, the nature of political decision-making, campaign messaging, and the drivers of political participation and behaviour.
+My academic research focuses on the behavioural effects of interactions between citizens and political campaigns.
+This includes the effect of campaigns on political engagement, the nature of political decision-making, campaign messaging, and the broader drivers of political behaviour.

-This page lists my peer-reviewed journal articles, working papers, reports and blogs.
+This page lists my published peer-reviewed articles and other writing.

 A7.
 Is it worth door-knocking?
 Evidence from a UK-based GOTV field experiment on the effect of leaflets and canvass visits on voter turnout.
 Political Science Research and Methods (forthcoming) [paper, code and data].

 A6.
 The 2016 referendum: Explaining support for Brexit among would-be MPs.
 Political Studies (forthcoming).
 With Siim Trumm & Caitlin Milazzo. [paper].

 A3.
 Drowned out by the noise?
 The downstream mobilisation effects of party campaigning between local and general elections.
-Journal of Experimental Political Science (forthcoming) [paper, code and data, pre-registration].
+Journal of Experimental Political Science (2020), 7(3): 188-198. [paper, code and data, pre-registration].

 A2.
 Conceived in Harlesden: Candidate-centred campaigning in British general elections.
 Parliamentary Affairs (2020), 73(1): 127-146.
 With Caitlin Milazzo [paper].

 A1.
 Information effect on voter turnout: How campaign spending mobilises voters.
 Acta Politica (2017), 52(4): 461–478.
 With Siim Trumm & Laura Sudulich [paper].

 For my latest Working Papers, please see my CV.

 Explaining support for Brexit among would-be MPs in the 2017 general election (2020).
 LSE British Politics & Policy (blog).